datagouv/hydra/README.md

 URLs are crawled via _aiohttp_, catalog and crawled metadata are stored in a _PostgreSQL_ database.

+Since it's called _hydra_, it also has mythical powers embeded:
+- analyse remote resource metadata over time to detect changes in the smartest way possible
+- if the remote resource is a CSV, convert it to a PostgreSQL table, ready for APIfication
+- send crawl and analysis to a udata instance

 ## CLI

 ### Create database structure